 Article 65 of Law No. 30 of 1999 states that the authority to handle the recognition and enforcement of international arbitration awards depends on the Central Jakarta District Court, with the necessary conditions set out in this Law.
-The application for the enforcement of international arbitration award is made after the arbitrator or their authorized representative submits the award and registers it in the Central Jakarta District Court's registry (Ariprabowo & Nazriyah, 2017).
+The application for the enforcement of an international arbitration award is made after the arbitrator or their authorized representative submits the award and registers it in the Central Jakarta District Court's registry (Ariprabowo & Nazriyah, 2017).

-There is no appeal or cassation against the decision of the enforces the 2 ernational arbitration award.
-An appeal can be filed against the decision of the President of the Central Jakarta District Court that recognizes and enforces the international arbitration award.
-The Supreme Court will process and decide on the appeal within a maximum period of 9(2) ninety) days after receiving the appeal.
-Contrary to the Supreme Court's decision on international arbitration awards that ham 2 he Republic of Indonesia as a disputing party, the enforcement can only be carried out after an executor has been appointed by the Supreme Court of the Republic of Indonesia and then handed over to the Supreme Court.
+There is no appeal or cassation against the decision of the Chief Judge of the Central Jakarta District Court that recognizes and enforces the international arbitration award.
+An appeal can be filed against the decision of the President of the Central Jakarta District Court that refuses to recognize and enforce the international arbitration award.
+The Supreme Court will process and decide on the appeal within a maximum period of 90 (ninety) days after receiving the appeal.
+Contrary to the Supreme Court's decision on international arbitration awards that harm the Republic of Indonesia as a disputing party, the enforcement can only be carried out after an executor has been appointed by the Supreme Court of the Republic of Indonesia and then handed over to the Supreme Court.
 The Central Jakarta District Court cannot refuse to provide it (Ariprabowo & Nazriyah, 2017).